Find Affordable College Courses

 Top 10 Best Film, Video & Photographic Arts Schools

-Our 2023 rankings named Florida Institute of Recording Sound and Technology the best school in Florida for film, video and photographic arts students.
+Our analysis found Florida Institute of Recording Sound and Technology to be the best school for film, video and photographic arts students who want to pursue a degree in Florida.
 F.I.R.S.T.
 Institute is a fairly small private for-profit school located in the suburb of Orlando.

 After completing their degree, film graduates from F.I.R.S.T.
 Institute carry an average student debtload of $7,853.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $136.